Developing a life-long love of learning

 Music is an integral part of IB PYP curriculum, linking closely with Units of Inquiry.
 Students learn music through active involvement in music-making, even music writing.

 The programme correspondingly emphasizes learning the violin in group settings.
-Children have the opportunity to perform in school concerts, as well as outside the school participating and competing in the Kiwanis Music Festival.
+Children have the opportunity to perform in school concerts, as well as outside the school.
 Ensemble performances are a very important part of music education, enhancing the self-esteem of a young person, and reinforcing an aesthetic understanding of music on a personal and social level.

 Reading & writing success for all